 What’s sitting in your fridge that needs to be used up?
 This could be half of an onion, leftover roasted butternut squash, roasted potatoes from the night before, beets from your leftover roasted beet salad, frozen peas or corn, caramelized onions, leftover meat, cooked lentils, etc.

 Maybe you have sweet potatoes in your pantry that are starting to lose their appeal, but you don’t know what to do with them.

-3. Pick the Base Ingredients for Your Healthy Breakfast Hash
+3. Building The Base of Your Healthy Breakfast Hash

 Vegetables in the allium family include garlic, onions, shallots, leeks, and scallions (also called green onions).
 These ingredients are a great, easy way to build flavor in your dish.

 This can be regular potatoes, sweet potatoes (any variety), butternut squash, beets, turnips, parsnips, carrots, corn, peas, etc.

 Adding protein to your hash rounds out the dish and helps keep you satisfied.
 This can be leftover meat, but it can also be cooked beans, lentils, etc. Bacon or sausage are also great options.
 Or keep it simple by only adding eggs at the end.